-Today, personal data is owned by whoever collects it.
-Post GDPR, personal data is owned by the subject.
+Previously, personal data was owned by whoever collected it.
+With the introduction of the GDPR, personal data is now owned by the subject.
 GDPR creates a standardised set of expectations as to how your organisation must manage personal data in this new world.

 Exonar simplifies GDPR compliance by getting right to the heart of the matter: Finding, Mapping and Managing your data.

 Exonar’s GDPR dashboard provides a top-down view of your organisation’s information in relation to the EU GDPR.

 It shows a comprehensive picture of all the data held which is relevant to GDPR, where it is held and its characteristics.